-About two years ago, we shared an eloquent infographic from International Data Corporation comparing the costs of in-house versus cloud-based automation solutions.
+Previously, we shared an infographic from International Data Corporation comparing the costs of in-house versus cloud-based automation solutions.
 Their data was focused primarily on the direct costs – monthly fees for SaaS solutions compared to initial fees and upgrade and maintenance costs for in-house software.
-Even through this limited lens, their data shows a 111% cost differential after 24 months and a whopping 174% cost differential after 36 months with SaaS being by far the most cost-effective of the two.
+Even through this limited lens, their data shows a 111% cost difference after 24 months and a whopping 174% cost difference after 36 months with SaaS being by far the most cost-effective of the two.

 Other articles you might find helpful:

-Most AP Departments function on the magic that we call tribal knowledge.
+Most AP departments function on tribal knowledge.
 An invoice comes in and you have one or more people in your department who “just know” which approver it goes to and whether or not the vendor offers an early pay discount.
 Someone “just knows” that invoices from this vendor are supposed to have POs and invoices authorized by that approver are direct spends.
-And even if you implement an in-house P2P Automation solution it will be up to your staff to transfer the magic of what people “just know” into the system.
+And even if you implement an in-house P2P automation solution it will be up to your staff to transfer what people “just know” into the system.

 Typically in-house solutions, as well as many SaaS solutions, include some training for how to set up the system.
 But we believe that training and documentation is actually the foundation for the success of our solution.
 During initialization, our team works closely with you to not only train your team, but also to record all of the tribal knowledge into your system and into comprehensive training documentation.
 Whether you want us to train your trainers or your entire team, training is included in every phase of your project.